k-chuang/code-generation-from-images/README.md

 ## Disclaimer

-The following software is an extension of Tony Beltramelli's [pix2code](https://github.com/tonybeltramelli/pix2code) and Emil Wallner's [Screenshot-to-code-in-Keras](https://github.com/emilwallner/Screenshot-to-code-in-Keras), and is used solely for educational purposes.
-I have altered certain parts of the software, but ultimately, this project is largely influenced by these two open source projects.
+The following software is an extension of Tony Beltramelli's [pix2code](https://github.com/tonybeltramelli/pix2code), and is used solely for educational purposes.
+I have altered certain parts of the software, but ultimately, this project is largely influenced by this open source project.
 The pix2code dataset is used to train, test, and validate my deep learning model.

 This project is a personal research project that demonstrates an application of deep neural networks in generating content given pairs of visual and textual data.
 It has given me a chance to explore the different aspects of deep learning from learning different deep learning architectures to understanding the fundamentals of training a neural network.
 This whole project has been a great learning experience for me, and has elevated my interests specifically in the domain of deep learning.